jack-norrie/dotfiles/README.md

 gpg --output private.pgp --armor --export-secret-key jacknorrie6785@gmail.com
 ```

 this will output the files `public.pgp` and `private.pgp` into your current working directory.
-You can now transfer these over to your new machine and use the following command to load them into that machines `gpg`.
+You can now transfer these over to your new machine and use the following command to load them into that machine's `gpg`.

 ```
 gpg --import private.pgp